Don't release Georgia grand jury report now, prosecutor says

 People are also reading…

-If McBurney decides to disseminate the report, he must also determine whether any parts of it should be redacted and whether the report should be made public now or later.
-He assured an assistant district attorney arguing against release of the report that it would not be released Tuesday.
+If McBurney decides to disseminate the report, as the special grand jury urged, he must also determine whether any parts of it should be redacted and whether the report should be made public now or later.
+He assured prosecutors that the report would not be released Tuesday, no matter what he ultimately decides.

 “There will be notice,” McBurney said.